New sheets are truly a one-of-a-kind joy. The feeling that you get from sleeping on a soft and fresh new sheet set is just magical!

 Look for terms like: 100% Egyptian cotton, Supima cotton, long-staple cotton, etc.

-Sheets that don’t mention type of cotton used
+Sheets that don’t mention the type of cotton used

 In conjunction with that, not looking to see what type of cotton is used is another big mistake.